AAUW TECH TREK NM CAMP FOR GIRLS

 About Tech Trek

-Tech Trek is a week long science, technology, engineering, and math (STEM) summer camp for rising eighth-grade girls.
+AAUW Tech Trek (TTNM) is a week-long science, technology, engineering, and math (STEM) summer camp for rising eighth-grade girls.
 The camp is designed to develop girls’ interest, excitement, and self-confidence in STEM fields.

 AAUW Las Cruces members completed the application and grant proposal, connecting with NMSU to host the inaugural Tech Trek NM (TTNM) program.
-TTNM 2014 was held in July on the NMSU campus, and hosted 52 young women from 19 cities throughout the state.
+TTNM 2014 was held in July on the NMSU campus and hosted 52 young women from 19 cities throughout the state.
 TTNM 2015 was held at NM Highlands University in Las Vegas, bringing in 50 young women.
-TTNM 2016 was held at NM Tech in Socorro, and hosted 60 rising 8th grade girls.
+Since 2016, TTNM is held at New Mexico Tech at Socorro hosting 60-65 rising 8th-grade girls.

 Through Tech Trek, girls are immersed in a world that empowers and encourages them to think about themselves not just as young women but also as future scientists, engineers, mathematicians, and computer specialists.